Vancouver begins controversial restrictions on natural gas

 The development industry concurs.

-“You could put in cooktops, but we would have to weigh the costs,” said Anne McMullin, the CEO of the Urban Development Institute, an organization that represents Lower Mainland builders.
+“You could put in cooktops, but we would have to weigh the costs,” said Anne McMullin, CEO of the Urban Development Institute, an organization that represents Lower Mainland builders.
 “In a very high-end penthouse, you might put them in.
 Or if the demand is high, you would pay more for that.”

 But, she said, most developers likely will simply avoid natural gas in order to meet the city’s new targets.
-A builder could try to achieve lower energy use in other ways, but that would cost a lot of money and it’s simply easier to avoid natural gas altogether.
+A builder could try to achieve lower energy use in other ways, but that would cost a lot of money and it’s easier to avoid natural gas altogether.

 “It’s just cheaper to put in baseboard heaters.”

-She said the industry had already moved towards eliminating gas fireplaces in new condo buildings, in part because strata councils didn’t like the expense they caused when residents absent-mindedly left them on all day.
+She said the industry had already moved towards eliminating gas fireplaces in new condo buildings, in part because strata councils didn’t like the expense they caused when residents absentmindedly left them on all day.

 The city’s new requirements will start to apply to all multi-family projects of four storeys or more in March 2018.
 It’s unclear when they would apply to single-family homes, duplexes, and rowhouses.
-And it’s also unclear what kind of carrots or sticks would be put in place to get owners of older properties to convert from natural gas to electricity or district-energy systems.
+It’s also unclear what kind of carrots or sticks would be put in place to convince owners of older properties to convert from natural gas to electricity or district-energy systems.

 Vancouver is the first city in North America to move so aggressively.
 It is able to do so because the Vancouver Charter, the provincial legislation that sets out the city’s powers, allows it to mandate its own building code.

-Other cities in B.C. and the rest of Canada are governed by different legislation that doesn’t allow for a separate municipal building code.
+Other cities in British Columbia and the rest of Canada are governed by different legislation that doesn’t allow for a separate municipal building code.

-Vancouver city officials have said that restaurants will still be allowed to use natural gas, in response to industry concerns that many commercial kitchens see that as an essential requirement.
+Vancouver city officials have said that restaurants will still be allowed to use natural gas, in response to industry concerns that many commercial kitchens see it as an essential requirement.

 As well, they’ve also said users can switch to biofuels.

-First, as the number of customers using natural gas goes down, the cost of maintaining the network of pipes to deliver it to them starts to become prohibitive.
+First, as the number of customers using natural gas goes down, the cost of maintaining the network of pipes to deliver it starts to become prohibitive.

 “At some point, it would get difficult to maintain that infrastructure,” said Jason Wolfe, the company’s director of energy solutions.

-And the biofuels solution won’t work if developers just stop including natural-gas connections in their new buildings, as they’re starting to do.
+And the biofuels solution won’t work if developers stop including natural-gas connections in new buildings, as they’re starting to do.
 Biofuels are delivered through the same system of pipes as fossil-fuel natural gas.

 Secondly, said Mr. Wolfe, there isn’t enough biofuel to service the Vancouver market.